pzhaojohnson/rnacanvas.points.oopified/README.md

 ### `displacementTo()`

-Returns a new `Vector` instance that is the vector going from the point that this method was called upon to the specified point.
+Returns a new `Vector` instance that is the vector going from the point that this method was called on to the specified point.

 See [@rnacanvas/vectors.oopified](https://pzhaojohnson.github.io/rnacanvas.vectors.oopified/) package